-Holding %
+Hold ing %

-Name Country of incorporation Related Asset as at 31 Dec 2022 as at 31 Dec 2021
+Name Country of incorporation Related Asset as at 31 Dec 2023 as at 31 Dec 2022

 SC Secure Capital Limited Cyprus 100 100

-LLC Aisi Ukraine Ukraine IC It Builder 100 100
+LLC Aisi Ukraine Ukraine Kirana aliin Basidanaa 100 100

 LLC Trade Center Ukraine Kiyanovskiy Residence 100 100

 LLC Almaz-Pres-Ukraine Ukraine Tsymlyanskiy Residence 55 55

-LLC Retail Development Balabino Ukraine , , , 100 100
+LLC Retail Development Balabino Ukraine 100 100

 LLC Interterminal Ukraine 100 100

 LLC Aisi Ilvo Ukraine 100 100

-Myrnes Innovations Park Limited Cyprus 100 100
+Myrnes Innovations Park Limited Cyprus T 100 100

 Best Day Real Estate Srl Romania Innovations Logistics Park 100 100

-Yamano Holdings Limited Cyprus 500 5 .
-5 .
-100 100
+Yamano Holdings Limited Cyprus EOS Business Park 100 100

-N-E Real Estate Park First Phase Srl Romania EOS Business Park - 100

-Zirimon Properties Limited Cyprus Delea Nuova (Delenco) 100 100
+Zirimon Properties Limited Cyprus Delea Nuova (Delenco) - 100

-Bluehouse Accession Project IX Limited Cyprus ' ' 100 100
+Bluehouse Accession Project IX Limited Cyprus 100 100

-Bluehouse Accession Project IV Limited Cyprus - 100 100

-BlueBigBox 3 Srl Romania - 100
+BlueBigBox 3 Srl Romania - =

-SPDI Real Estate Srl Romania Kindergarten - 50

 SEC South East Continent Unique Real Estate Investments II Limited Cyprus 100 100

-SEC South East Continent Unique Real Estate (Secured) Investments Limited Cyprus 100 100
+SEC South East Continent Unique Real Estate (Secured) Investments Limited Cyprus - 100

-Diforio Holdings Limited Cyprus 100 100

-Demetiva Holdings Limited Cyprus 100 100

 Ketiza Holdings Limited Cyprus 90 90

 Frizomo Holdings Limited Cyprus 100 100

 SecMon Real Estate Srl Romania 100 100

 Ketiza Real Estate Srl Romania 90 90

-Edetrio Holdings Limited Cyprus 100 100
+Edetrio Holdings Limited Cyprus - 100

-Emakei Holdings Limited Cyprus 100 100
+Emakei Holdings Limited Cyprus - 100

-RAM Real Estate Management Limited Cyprus 50 50
+RAM Real Estate Management Limited Cyprus - 50

-Iuliu Maniu Limited Cyprus Residential and Land 45 45
+Iuliu Maniu Limited Cyprus - 45

-Moselin Investments Srl Romania portfolio 45 45
+Moselin Investments Srl Romania - 45

-Rimasol Enterprises Limited Cyprus portiono - 70,56

-Rimasol Real Estate Srl Romania - 70,56

-Ashor Ventures Limited Cyprus - 44,24

-Ashor Development Srl Romania - 44,24

 Jenby Ventures Limited Cyprus 44,30 44,30

-Jenby Investments Srl Romania - 44,30

 Ebenem Limited Cyprus 44,30 44,30

-Ebenem Investments Srl Romania - 44,30

-Sertland Properties Limited Cyprus 100 100
+Sertland Properties Limited Cyprus - 100

-Mofben Investments Limited Cyprus 100 100

 SPDI Management Srl Romania 100 100

 ^{} As of November 2021, the Group had submitted properly the official request to the City of Kiev to extend the lease of Tsymlyanskiy Residence property for another 5 years, since the Group has first extension rights over any other interested party.
 The first step in the process whereby the presiding committee of the municipality, before the final approval by the City Council, did not place as too many other cases had accumulated which had time priority over Group's case.
-During the period between December 15th 2021 and January 20th of 2022, the committee did not convene at all as is usual during holiday and vacation times.
+During the period between 15 December 2021 and 20 January 2022, the committee did not convene at all as is usual during holiday and vacation times.
 Once the holiday season was over, the main focus of the committee and the City Council unfortunately were on issues not related to property lease extensions, but rather more pressing matters for the interests and operational stability of the City of Kiev.
 From there on, all decisions have been put on hold due to the Russian insurgence of Ukraine.
 The Management remains confident that the Company will be awarded the lease extension once the war status permits.